maaffes/SupermarketPricing-kata/README.md

 Creating three functions that allows calculating price of each product including his offer .

-• GetDiscountPricingThirdForFree calculate a total products's price when offer is three for a dollar
+• GetDiscountPricingThirdForFree calculate a total products's price when offer is "Buy two, get one free"

 • GetDiscountPricingThreeFor calculate a total products's price when the offer is "three for price"